ad-freiburg/qlever-ui/README.md

 - If you don't want to go through the process of manually configuring a backend you can also import settings from other instances.
 We provide a [settings file](resources/backend-sample.csv) for a wiki data instance hosted at the Chair of Algorithms and Data Structures at the University of Freiburg.

 ## Authors
-- Julian Bürklin
+- Julian Bürklin <buerklij@informatik.uni-freiburg.de>
-- Daniel Kemen
+- Daniel Kemen <kemend@informatik.uni-freiburg.de>

 University of Freiburg